Natalie McGarry: Embezzlement convictions

 McGarry appeared in private at Glasgow Sheriff Court on 21 March 2018.
 On 21 February 2019, she entered a plea of not guilty to three charges of embezzlement and one charge under the Regulation of Investigatory Powers Act 2000 in relation to failing to provide police with a passcode to a mobile phone seized from her.
 Her trial began at the court on 23 April.
 The following day, she pleaded guilty to two charges of embezzlement including £21,000 from Women for Independence and £4,661 from SNP Glasgow regional association.
 The remaining charges were dropped.
-She was to be sentenced in May and the Crown intends to recover the money through the Proceeds of Crime Act 2002.
+She was to be sentenced in May and the Crown intended to recover the money through the Proceeds of Crime Act 2002.

 On 1 May she attempted to withdraw her two guilty pleas, but the sheriff ruled that this was not possible, and on 6 June she was jailed for eighteen months.
 Several days later she was released on bail pending an appeal.
 On 19 December her conviction was quashed pending a retrial, following submissions by her lawyer Gordon Jackson.

 Her retrial for embezzling money from two Scottish independence organisations, Perth and Kinross food bank and a charity that campaigns on behalf of people who have been through the justice system, commenced on 6 April 2022 in Glasgow Sheriff Court.
 On 12 May she was found guilty of embezzling £25,000.
 Sentencing was deferred.